 A summary that spoils the work it's based on from a piece of Death Note fanfiction: What if Rem never finished writing L's name in the Death Note?
 How will L cope with the loss of the only father figure he's ever had in his life?
 May contain spoilers.
 Just in case there was any doubt at all, the story is titledWatari.

-Fandom specific: There are quite a few Total Drama Island fan competitions on fanfiction.net involving the original cast that say who the final two are in the "characters" tags.
+Fandom specific: There are quite a few Total Drama fan competitions on fanfiction.net involving the original cast that say who the final two (or, after an update, four) are in the "characters" tags.
+In general if it's a competition and one of the contestants is tagged, you can easily expect who's making it far into the game.

 The very fact that "character death" is considered a required warning for fanfiction means that any fic that features a character's shocking death, or a character thought dead who turns up alive, will be spoiled from the get-go based on whether there is a warning or not.